ahmadianlab/tc-gan/doc/source/index.rst

-.. nips_madness documentation master file, created by sphinx-quickstart on Sun Oct  1 00:13:13 2017.
+.. tc_gan documentation master file, created by sphinx-quickstart on Sun Oct  1 00:13:13 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.